In a world of automation, should chefs be replaced by cooking robots?

 The answer is.
 Yes, it is.
 If you have a robot chef.

-The merits of having robot chefs are arguable, but the fact that the sales of industrial robot have increased 31 percent worldwide in 2017 proves that the demand is certainly there.
+The merits of having robot chefs are arguable, but the fact that the sales of industrial robots have increased 31% worldwide in 2017 proves that the demand is certainly there.
 Take a look at Spyce, a new healthy joint in Boston that offers a variety of salad bowls.
 They are one of the pioneers in introducing a robotic kitchen.
 By replacing lined chefs with an assembly line of robotic woks, they are able to complete an order in just 3 minutes and at the same time offer a more affordable price point.
 Salad bowls are priced from $7.50 which is a third cheaper than other salad chains with human workers.

 Similarly Zume, a pizza delivery service, introduced cooking robots to work alongside human workers.
 Pizza robots are responsible for pressing doughs into circular pizza bases and applying a tomato paste, while human workers make sure the toppings are decorated beautifully on each pizza.
 The use of robots allows Zume to halve the pizza preparation time and investing more resources rather than workers who are carrying out repetitive tasks.